 Minimizes Pressure Ulcers

-This is a measure of the percentage of long-term care residents which are suffering from new or worsened pressure ulcers .
-We bake this statistic into both nursing and long-term care grades.
+This figure measures the percent of long-term residents that are suffering from new or worsened pressure ulcers .
+We factor in this statistic in computing our nursing grades.

 Minimizes Serious Falls